pragati-29/Nextflow_NGS3Pipeline/README.md

 # Nextflow_NGS3Pipeline
 ## Aim:- Implementation of NGS3Pipeline in Nextflow
 ## Overview
 This Nextflow pipeline is designed for comprehensive downstream analysis of next-generation sequencing (NGS) data.
 It supports the execution of multiple processes CNV, gene coverage, hotspot, QC, and DNA fusion.
 You will need to provide a csv file where you will keep all the information regarding samples and in output folder you will get subfolders for each process (CNV, Hotspot, QC, DNA Fusion, Gene coverage).
+## Steps to run pipeline
+  1. Install:
+      * nextflow
+      * python
+      * bs
+      * all required tool for downstream process
+  2. Clone github repository
+  3. Edit setup.sh file from bin folder of repository
+  4. Create csv file manually or from upstream output process (nf_final_MENIFEST.nf)
+  5. Do basemount in output folder and keep csv file there.
+  6. Run the command for nextflow pipeline

+      ` nextflow run Path/to/NGSPipeline_Nextflow_Segregated_Test.nf --input_dir path/to/input_folder --sample_file path/to/nf_final_MANIFEST.csv --output_dir path/output_folder `
 ## Requirements: -
   * Nextflow
   * Python3